 Between 2006 and 2011, Kaegi often worked with argentinian playwright and director Lola Arias, most recently on “Chácara Paraíso”, which featured Brazilian policemen, and on “Airport Kids”, with global nomads between 7 and 13 years of age.
 Together they curated “ciudades paralelas / parallel cities”, a portable festival for urban interventions.

 In 2007, Rimini Protokoll was awarded with the Faust Theatre Prize.
 In 2008 it received the European prize “New Realities in Theatre”, and in 2011 the Silver Lion at the Venice Biennale for performing arts.
 Both “Call Cutta in a Box” and the “Weltklimakonferenz” got a honorary mention by the jury of Ars Electronica.
 The multi-player video-installation "Situation Rooms" about the weapon-industry got the Excelence award of the 17th Japan Media Festival in 2013.
-And in 2015 Stefan Kaegi and Rimini Protokoll got the Swiss Grand Prix of Theatre.
+And in 2015 Stefan Kaegi and Rimini Protokoll got the Grand Prix Theater/Hans-Reinhart-Ring.

 When he is not travelling Stefan Kaegi lives in Berlin, where Rimini Protokoll has their office.